-0 credit, Winter/Summer One of a three-part series.
-English language learners study and practice count/non-count nouns, definite/indefinite articles, and noun clauses in written and spoken English.
-Required: Instructor consent.
+0 credits, Not Offered Every Term One of a three-part series.
+English language learners study and practice count/non-count nouns, definite/indefinite articles, and some modals in written and spoken English.

-ESL-052 Advanced Communication Skills I
+ESL-052 Advanced Communication Skills 1

-English language learners practice speaking and listening strategies for effective communication in discussions, presentations, lectures, note-taking, and group projects.
+0 credits, Not Offered Every Term English language learners practice speaking and listening strategies for effective communication in discussions, presentations, lectures, note-taking, and group projects.
 The course builds vocabulary, critical thinking skills, and an awareness of non-verbal communication.
 The focus of this course is to prepare students for college success.
-Required: Instructor consent.

-ESL-053 Advanced Communication Skills II
+ESL-053 Advanced Communication Skills 2

-O credit, Winter/Summer English language learners practice speaking and listening strategies for effective communication for discussions, interviews, presentations, and notetaking to improve fluency in speaking and listening.
+0 credits, Not Offered Every Term English language learners practice speaking and listening strategies for effective communication for discussions. interviews, presentations, and notetaking to improve fluency in speaking and listening.
 Students will study the important effect intonation and body language have on meaning, build vocabulary and critical thinking skills, and develop confidence in speaking with purpose.
 The focus of this course is to prepare students for success in the workplace and community.
-Required: Instructor consent.

-ESL-054 Advanced Reading/Writing
+ESL-054 Advanced Reading & Writing

-0 credit, Fall/Winter/Spring/Summer English language learners develop writing skills including summarizing, response writing, and paraphrasing, and improve writing fluency.
+0 credits, Fall/Winter/Spring/Summer English language learners develop writing skills including summarizing, response writing, and paraphrasing, and improve writing fluency.
 Develop reading skills and fluency through reading a range of texts on a variety of topics.